-Thankfully, we realized that theses buildings are a big part of Singapore’s heritage and are now protected and gazetted as conservation buildings.
+Thankfully, we realized soon enough that these shophouses are a big part of Singapore’s heritage and are now protected and gazetted as conservation buildings.

 Where to find these elusive Peranakan tiles in Singapore?
 Honestly, it’s not a common sight now but you can still find them if you know where to look.
 Here’s a list of places where you can have a glimpse of them.